 .
 They each began writing songs in the '70s - Clark composed the 1975 #12 country hit for Dottsy, "I'll Be Your San Antone Rose," and Carter was just getting started on her songwriting journey at the urging of her mother.

-In our interview with Carlene Carter
+In a Songfacts interview with Carlene Carter

 , she explained: "Susanna and I were great pals and she called me up one day and she said, 'I have a great line for a song: 'It's a quarter moon in a ten cent town.''
 I said, 'Come over.'
 By the time she got there, I had already sorted out the whole music, the melody and everything, and had started on the first verse.
 Then the second verse was, 'It's a quarter moon in a ten cent town.'
 From that we made a song."